Kungsbacka/ExchangeMaintenance/README.md

 Exchange Maintenance is a collection of mailbox maintenance tasks that are performed on all, or a subset of, mailboxes in an Exchange Online tenant.

-Mailboxes are processed in batches and after each batch the remaining mailboxes that have not been processed are written to a CSV file.
-The script then reschedule itself and continues processing at a later time.
-When all mailboxes are processed, the script fetches all mailboxes again an starts over.
+Mailboxes are processed in batches and after each batch, the remaining mailboxes that have not been processed are written to a CSV file.
+The script then reschedules itself and continues processing at a later time.
+When all mailboxes are processed, the script fetches all mailboxes again and starts over.

 ## Tasks